thomashancock/TORCH_Data_Processor/README.md

 ```
 make clean
 ```
-in the build directory before rebuilding the program to ensure the tag is correctly propagated.
+in the build directory, then follow the steps in the "Compiling the Processor" section from the call to ```cmake``` onwards.

 ## To-do